What is Influencer Marketing? 2021’s relationship with influencers.

 People felt closer to the idea of a woman who showed her skin before and after makeup but most importantly sympathized with their personality.
-For once, ladies don’t have to relate with a perfect and photoshopped model or actress and also understood the products in a more “normal life” standards.
+For once, ladies don’t have to relate with a perfect and photoshopped model or actress and also understood the products in a more “normal life” standard.

 Influencer marketing scaled up real fast because of that.
 Products suddenly were selling better from influencer marketing than with any other marketing strategy and some people got very rich because of it.

 If we keep thinking about the makeup industry, Kylie Jenner can be a perfect example of this.
-After promoting and endorsing millions of dollars worth of makeup and beauty products, she decided to create her own brand.
+After promoting and endorsing millions of dollars worth of makeup and beauty products, she decided to create her brand.
 Kylie cosmetics was huge overnight.
 Yes, we know it wasn't a billion-dollar company before COTY bought it (as we were told), but it was worth a couple hundred million dollars at least, as Forbes confirmed in June 2020.
-However things really went, it doesn't really matter.
+However things went, it doesn't matter.
 Why?
 Because if it’s said in social media it must be true.

 Types of Influencer Campaigns